 Other Ingredients

-- Milk and Cream: These are essential for creating a smooth cheese sauce.
-A combination of both can provide just the right creaminess without overwhelming the dish.
+- Milk and Cream: You need them for a smooth sauce.
+A mix of both gives you the right thickness.

-- Optional Toppings: For an added layer of texture, consider using breadcrumbs, a drizzle of truffle oil, or additional lobster meat on top before baking.
+- Optional Toppings: If you like a crunch, add breadcrumbs, a drizzle of truffle oil or extra lobster on top before baking.

 Detailed Lobster Mac and Cheese Recipe